How to Analyse Balance Sheet For An E-Commerce Business?

 Prepaid expenses refer to the operating costs of a business that have been paid in advance.
 Since such expenses have been paid in advance without receiving the goods or services, they act as assets for the business.
 That’s because the business is yet to receive the economic benefits.

-When expenses are paid in advance, that is, at the beginning of the accounting period, at such a time the cash reduces in the balance sheet.
-Simultaneously, a current asset of the same amount is created in the balance sheet by the name of prepaid expenses.
+When expenses are paid in advance, that is, at the beginning of the accounting period, at such a time, the Cash reduces in the balance sheet; simultaneously, a current asset of the same amount is created in the balance sheet by prepaid expenses.

 (a) Fixed Assets

 The Fixed assets of a business are the long-term assets acquired in past transactions for producing goods or providing services.
-Such assets are not acquired for the purpose of reselling them to earn profit.
-These assets are non-current assets that are not readily convertible into cash in the normal course of business operations.
+Such assets are not acquired to resell them to earn profit.
+These assertion-current assets are not readily convertible into Cash in normal operations.

-This means the fixed assets have a useful life of more than a year.
-They are either tangible or intangible in nature.
+This means the fixed assets have more than a year of useful life.
+They are either tangible or intangible.

 (i) Tangible Fixed Assets

 The Tangible Fixed Assets are the physical assets that can be measured.
-Further, a business entity makes use of such assets to conduct its operations like providing services.
+Further, a business entity uses such assets to conduct its operations, like providing services.
 Tangible Fixed Assets include Property, Plant and Equipment, and Long Term Investments.

-The first head under Tangible Fixed Assets is Property, Plant, and Equipment are the long-term tangible assets that a business acquires for the purpose of carrying out business operations.
+The first head under Tangible Fixed Assets is Property, Plant, and Equipment, the long-term tangible assets that a business acquires to carry out business operations.
 An e-commerce business’s Property may include land and building that the business owns.
-It may also include property acquired under build-to-suit lease arrangements when the e-commerce business has control over it during the construction period and finance lease agreements.
+It may also include property acquired under build-to-suit lease arrangements when the e-commerce business controls it during the construction period and finance lease agreements.

-Equipment of an e-commerce business may include assets such as servers, networking equipment, heavy equipment, and other fulfillment equipment.
+An e-commerce business’s equipment may include servers, networking equipment, heavy equipment, and other fulfillment equipment.
 Note that the Fixed Assets are stated after considering the accumulated depreciation and amortization.

 The Tangible Fixed Assets may also take the form of long-term investments.
-These types of investments typically refer to internal investments in the form of debt securities or equity.
+These investments typically refer to internal investments in debt securities or equity.
 Such investments may be in subsidiaries, associates, and joint ventures.
-Besides this, a business may also invest in real estate and cash.
-These investments are long-term in nature, that is, held by the business entity for more than one year.
+Besides this, a business may also invest in real estate and Cash.
+These investments are long-term, held by the business entity for more than one year.

 (ii) Intangible Fixed Assets

-Intangible assets are the non-physical assets that a business utilizes over a long period of time.
+Intangible assets are the non-physical assets a business utilizes over a long period.
 These include Patents, Copyright, and Goodwill.

 Copyright refers to the exclusive right that the owner of the work has.
-Such a right stops any other competitor to copy or imitate the original work of the owner.
-Since its an intangible asset, it is amortized over a period of time.
+Such a right stops any competitor from copying or imitating the owner’s original work owner.
+Since its an intangible asset, it is amortized over some time.

 Goodwill is an intangible asset that arises when the purchasing company pays more for the acquired company than the fair value of its net assets.
 The difference between the purchase price and the fair value of the net assets is recorded as an asset of the acquiring company.

 Liabilities are the present obligations of a business.
-An obligation refers to duty or responsibility of the business entity to act or perform in a certain way.
-Such obligations may be legally enforceable as a result of a binding contract or statutory requirement.
+An obligation refers to the duty or responsibility of the business entity to act or perform in a certain way.
+Such obligations may be legally enforceable due to a binding contract or statutory requirement.
 For instance, a contract with trade creditors, lenders, and equity owners against the entity’s assets.

-Note that an obligation at present occurs only when an asset is delivered or the business enters into an irrevocable agreement to acquire the asset.
+Note that an obligation occurs only when an asset is delivered or the business enters an irrevocable agreement to acquire the asset.
 A decision to acquire assets in the future does not give rise to a present obligation.

-Further, a business can settle these present obligations in different forms, depending upon the terms of the contract entered into.
-These may include payment of cash, transfer of assets, service provisions, replacement with another obligation, or conversion of an obligation into equity.
+Further, a business can settle these present obligations in different forms, depending upon the contract terms entered into.
+These may include payment of Cash, transfer of assets, service provisions, replacement with another obligation, or conversion of an obligation into equity.